A geometric one-fluid model of superfluid helium-4: Existing models of and theoretical approaches to superfluid Helium 4

 \subsection{Geometric and one-fluid models}

-Hamiltonian models of superfluid Helium date back to the early works of Kronig and Thellung \cite{KronigThellung52}, Ziman \cite{Ziman53}, Pokrovskii and Khalatnikov \cite{Prokrovsii_Khalatnikov76}, Khalatnikov \cite{khalatnikov}, or Volovick and Dzyaloshinskii \cite{dv}.
+Hamiltonian models of superfluid Helium date back to the early works of Kronig and Thellung \cite{KronigThellung52}, Ziman \cite{Ziman53}, Pokrovskii and Khalatnikov \cite{Prokrovsii_Khalatnikov76}, Khalatnikov \cite{khalatnikov}, Volovick and Dzyaloshinskii \cite{dv}, or Gay-Balmaz and Ratiu \cite{gaybalmaz-ratiu}.
 Those works can be considered as a geometric justification of the quantum hydrodynamics introduced by Landau \cite{Landau1941} and provide a general Hamiltonian theory of superfluid helium.
 Due to the formal correspondence between the Poisson brackets and the commutator algebra in analytical mechanics and quantum mechanics, those Hamiltonian models can, in principle, be seen as rooted in quantum theory (see also Section \ref{subsec:correspondence}).
 A comprehensive geometrical derivation of HVBK equations with some auxiliary fields, based on the assumption of an underlying Lie algebra, was provided in \cite{Holm-HVBK,grmela-superfluid}.

-In the current manuscript, we introduce a geometric one-component model within the General Equation for Non-Equilibrium Reversible-Irreversible (GENERIC) framework \cite{go,og,hco,pkg}, which combines the Hamiltonian approach (reversible part) with generalized gradient dynamics (irreversible part), similarly as \cite{dv}, but we also go beyond the two-component model.
+In the current manuscript, we introduce a geometric one-fluid model within the General Equation for Non-Equilibrium Reversible-Irreversible (GENERIC) framework \cite{go,og,hco,pkg}, which combines the Hamiltonian approach (reversible part) with generalized gradient dynamics (irreversible part), similarly as \cite{dv}, but we also go beyond the two-fluid model.
+In particular, our one-fluid model contains self-advection of the superfluid velocity in the presence of vorticity, and for high enough counter-flow velocities, normal density becomes a quadratic function of that velocity.

-As helium-4 does not contain two kinds of atoms, it is problematic to distinguish between the superfluid mass density $\rho_s$ and $\rho_n$, which may be seen as a drawback of the two-fluid models.
+As helium-4 does not contain two kinds of atoms, one can not separate the superfluid with mass density $\rho_s$ from the normal fluid with $\rho_n$, which may be seen as a drawback of the two-fluid models.
 Instead, the liquid can be described as one fluid with two motions.
 In a series of works \cite{Mongiovi1991,mongiovi1993-stress, Mongiovi2017,Mongiovi2018}, Mongiov{\`i} and colleagues have shown that the two-fluid model can be reformulated as a one-fluid model with hyperbolic heat conduction \cite{catt} or with an evolution equation for the stress tensor within Extended Irreversible Thermodynamics \cite{jou-eit}.
-The geometric one-component model presented in this manuscript can be seen a further step in this direction.
+The geometric one-fluid model presented in this manuscript can be seen a further step in this direction.